 Sidney Lumet’s film about Robert Leuci — a real-life narcotics detective caught in a web of intra-force betrayal — dispenses with backstories, motivations, and real names.
 What remains is nearly three hours of disorientation and paranoia, accented by Method-y monologue outbursts that quickly disappear into a vacuum of overwhelming loneliness.
 Despite more than 100 speaking parts, Treat Williams’ Leuci seems to float through Prince of the City in solitude.
 EXTRAS In a stellar making-of, Lumet discusses the movie’s complex visual strategies.
 B+

-Genre: Drama; Starring: Treat Williams; Director: Sidney Lumet; Author: Jay Presson Allen; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Orion Pictures, Warner Bros.
+Genre: Drama; Starring: Treat Williams; Director: Sidney Lumet; Author: Jay Presson Allen; Runtime (in minutes): 167; MPAA Rating: R; Distributor: Orion Pictures, Warner Bros.

 Posted May 18 2007 — 12:00 AM EDT

 - 'SNL' with Dakota Johnson and Alabama Shakes is on: Talk about it here

 - 'Parks and Rec': On set for the final day